wsh17/spring-boot-hello/README.md

 * using STS to deploy to github
 * demo number 6
 * Demo updated for Austin OpenStack
-* update for next demo
+* update for next demo friday
 * demo Friday run for second time
 * new demo friday run
 * CI/CD Demo Run